tomomano/aws-cdk-dojo/api-cors-lambda-crud-dynamodb/tutorial/README.md

-# APIGateway with CORS, Lambdas, and CRUD on DynamoDB
+# Tutorial

 Original TypeScript code: https://github.com/aws-samples/aws-cdk-examples/tree/master/typescript/api-cors-lambda-crud-dynamodb

 This is essentially a Python implementation of the above code.
+Below, I will explain, step-by-step, how to build this AWS app.

 ## Structure
   * `app.py`: This will be the main entry point of the app.